 Frosting like Cream Cheese Frosting is divine in red velvet cakes, or anything that you want a slight tang to without it being overly sweet.
 Buttercream, on the other hand, tends to be much sweeter which stands up to a rich chocolate cake base.

 Most buttercreams (whether it’s American, Swiss Meringue, or Italian Meringue) are light and silky smooth.
 They are great for piping swirls and borders.
 In the case of this Italian Meringue Buttercream, it’s also suitable for more intricate piping details.
 Frosting, on the other hand, can be tricky at times to pipe since it’s so creamy.
 But, it doesn’t mean that you can’t ever pipe with frosting.
-My Cream Cheese Frosting recipe is a great example of frosting that’s sturdy enough for piping.
+My Cream Cheese Buttercream Frosting is a great example of frosting that’s sturdy enough for piping.

 If you have any leftover Italian buttercream that won’t be enough for additional cupcakes or a cake, consider using it up in the following ways: